Hayden-Haslam/Hayden-Haslam.github.io/docs/index.md

 ## New Post

-I am currently building a layout in MkDocs to host may website.
+I am currently building a layout in MkDocs to host my website.
 More content coming soon.

 ## Project layout